microsoft/vscode-tslint/tslint/README.md

 **Notice** overlapping auto fixes are currently not supported [#164](https://github.com/Microsoft/vscode-tslint/issues/164).

+# ProblemPatterns and ProblemMatchers

+The extension contributes a `tslint4` `ProblemPattern` and a corresponding `tslint4` `ProblemMatcher`.
+You can use these variables when defining a tslint task in your `task.json` file.
+See the next section for an example.

 # Using the extension with tasks running tslint

 The extension lints an individual file only.
 If you want to lint your entire workspace or project and want to see the warnings in the `Problems` panel, then you can:
-- use a task runner like gulp or grunt that runs tslint across the entire project
+- use a task runner like gulp that runs tslint across the entire project
 - define a VS Code [task](https://code.visualstudio.com/docs/editor/tasks) with a [problem matcher](https://code.visualstudio.com/docs/editor/tasks#_processing-task-output-with-problem-matchers) that extracts VS Code warnings from the tslint output.